John Quirke (politician): Senate

 In September 1997, Quirke resigned his seat in the House of Assembly in order to be appointed to the Senate, filling a casual vacancy caused by the resignation of Dominic Foreman.
 He was elected in his own right at the 1998 federal election and was subsequently elected as a deputy whip.
 Quirke chaired the Select Committee on the Socio-Economic Consequences of the National Competition Policy, which was established in 1998 and reported in 2000.
 He supported the "Yes" vote in the 1999 Australian republic referendum.

 Quirke resigned from the Senate due to ill health in August 2000, following a collapse at an ALP conference.
 Geoff Buckland was chosen as his replacement.

 Later career

 Quirke and his wife operate a lobbying firm called Pallidon.
 The firm gifted the Australian Labor Party some $11,000 in 2010 while employed by two major corporations seeking public works contracts.
-In 2016, the Australian Tax Office applied to wind up Pallidon.
+In 2016, the Australian Taxation Office applied to wind up Pallidon.

 Quirke also served as a non-executive director of copper miner Hillgrove Resources from 2005 to 2013.